BonsaiTSL/Bonsaicopy/GITHUB-PAGES.md

 # GitHub Pages Deployment Guide

-This guide documents all changes needed to deploy a Vite + React + TypeScript application to GitHub Pages with full PWA support, dynamic routing, and repository portability.
+This guide documents all changes needed to deploy a Vite + React + TypeScript application developed using Figma Make to GitHub Pages with full PWA support, dynamic routing, and repository portability.

 ## Prerequisites